solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 If you're unfamiliar with the `INIT_SPACE` constant used for the `movie_review` account space allocation, please refer to the `solution-pdas` branch that is being used as our starting point.
-In there, we discuss the inmplementation of the `Space` trait and the `INIT_SPACE` constant.
+In there, we discuss the implementation of the `Space` trait and the `INIT_SPACE` constant.

 Next, let’s update the `add_movie_review` instruction to do the following: